rpattn/go_cmms/docs/nextjs_auth_guide.md

 module.exports = nextConfig
 ```

 Then use relative paths like `/api/auth/login`.
 Otherwise, use an `API_BASE` env and direct URLs.
+Also set the server's `frontend.url` to the app origin to ensure safe redirects after OIDC.

 ## Environment